jamzaon/ArHackathon2025/README.md

 1. You can only modify `routing.py`.
 This is the only file that will be submitted.
 1. You cannot use any external libraries as these may not be installed when your submission is evaluated.
 1. If your function returns an invalid move for a package, the package will not get moved.
+1. Timeouts: test case execution will timeout after 2 minutes, function calls will time out after 1 second, and there is a configured maximum step count for each test case after which test case execution will end.
+The size of the provided test cases are representative of those you will be evaluated on.

 ## Difficulty Levels